baurs/parallel_product_matrix_vector/README.md

 A function allows you to compute the product using MPICH2 There is a main method with an example

+There is also a page_rank file that is an application of the last algorithm.
+See https://en.wikipedia.org/wiki/PageRank (it uses the power method)

 To run the code :
 mpiexec –localonly [number_of_processors] matrice_vecteur.exe [row_number_of_matrix] [column_number_of_matrix]